iPlantCollaborativeOpenSource/hyper-stats/INSTALL.md

 Install
 =======

+Throughout this document "compute node" will refer to the physical machine running a hypervisor.
+The other system mentioned is the "central server", a single machine which collects all the stats from the compute nodes.

 Libvirt
 -------

-Nagios will use the check_nrpe command to execute the nagios plugin `libvirt/virt-stats.py` on the compute nodes in your cloud.
+Nagios will use the `check_nrpe` command to execute the nagios plugin `libvirt/virt-stats.py` on the compute nodes in your cloud.
 Below details testing the plugin on a compute node.
 Requirements include libvirt and the python bindings for its C api.